opensearch-project/documentation-website/_dashboards/quickstart.md

 2. From the **Field**, **Operator**, and **Value** dropdown lists, choose **Carrier**, **is**, and **OpenSearch-Air**, respectively, as shown in the following image.
 3. Choose **Save**.
 The dashboard updates automatically, and the result is the dashboard shown in the following image.

-The following image shows the view you'll see once you've completed the preceding steps:
+The following image shows the view you see once you have completed the preceding steps.

 <img src="{{site.url}}{{site.baseurl}}//images/<insert image>" alt="Screenshot of Dashboard tutorial panel view" width="700">

 ## Turning on and off dark mode

 Turning on and off dark mode in OpenSearch Dashboards requires administrative access.
-If you're an administrators, follow these steps:
+If you are an administrator, follow these steps:

 1. Navigate to **Management** > **Dashboards Management** > **Advanced Settings**.
 2. Scroll down to the **Appearance** section and locate the **Dark mode** option.
 3. Use the toggle switch to enable or disable dark mode for all users of your OpenSearch Dashboards instance.
 4. Select the **Save changes** button and then the **Reload** button.
-Changes take effect immediately, so you will see the updated theme right away, similar to the view shown in the following image:
+Changes take effect immediately, so you will see the updated theme right away, similar to the view shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/dark-mode.png" alt="Dark mode view" width="700">